-Here, we introduce a workflow for automated in vivo cell-cycle profiling.
-The workflow integrates a high-resolution intravital imaging setup for longitudinal observations of tissues with a computational framework for automated 3D segmentation and cell-cycle state identification of individual cell nuclei with complex and widely varying morphologies.
+Here, we introduce an integrated workflow for automated in vivo cell-cycle profiling.
+The workflow integrates a high-resolution intravital imaging setup for longitudinal observations of tissues with a computational framework comprised of image analysis and/or machine learning methods for automated 3D segmentation and cell-cycle state identification of individual cell nuclei with complex and widely varying morphologies.

 To begin, we generate a clone of the desired cancer cell line (we used an HT-1080 fibrosarcoma cell line) expressing the DNA morphology reporter histone H2B-CFP (this highlights the nuclei of all cells) and the FUCCI cell cycle reporter (this highlights G1 phase cells in red color, Late-G1/Early-S phase cells in yellow/orange, and S/G2/M phase cells in green).
 We then inject these cells into the dorsal skin flap chamber (back) of nude mice and let the tumor grow for 2-3 weeks.
 Next, we treat the mice with the desried cancer drug and image the tumor using a combination of a confocal and a two-photon microscope once every day for up to two weeks.

 We use a gold-grid implanted on the tumor as a spatial reference system, enabling us to track/observe multiple locations on the tumor over time and generating a multi-dimensional data set for studying tissue changes in space and time.
 Then, we use marker-controlled watersheds coupled with a supervised hierarchical learning based region merging method for automatic 3D segmentation of cell nuclei and a supervised classification scheme for automatic identification of the cell-cycle state of each cell on the basis of image derived features.